apache/hudi/rfc/rfc-73/rfc-73.md

    start time.
 2. **Reads**: The transaction can read from its snapshot without seeing any intermediate changes made by other transactions.
-3. **Writes**: The writes are made to a new "version" of the data.
+3. **Writes**: The writes create a new version of the data.
 This doesn't affect other ongoing transactions as they continue to work with their respective snapshots.
 4. **Commit**: During commit, the system checks for write-write conflicts, i.e., if another transaction has committed changes to the same data after the current transaction's start time.
 If there's a conflict, the current transaction